iit-DLSLab/Quadruped-PyMPC/README.md

     `conda activate quadruped_pympc_env`

-5. go inside acados and create a build folder (mkdir build).
-Then press:
+5. go inside the folder acados and compile it pressing:

     ```
+    mkdir build
     cd build
     cmake -DACADOS_WITH_QPOASES=ON  -DACADOS_WITH_OSQP=ON ..
     make install -j4